On Using Admissible Bounds for Learning Forward Search Heuristics: Introduction

 \section{Introduction}

-Motivated by the success of Machine Learning (ML) approaches in various decision making tasks \cite{dqn,alphago}, an increasing number of papers are tackling the problem of learning a heuristic function for forward state space search in recent years.
-However, prior work on heuristic learning has given little emphasis to the statistical background of the training objective and the training procedure.
-While many neural-network based systems have been proposed \cite{shen2020learning,gehring2021pddlrl}, most approaches train the model by minimizing the squared errors between its predictions and the data, whereas other works may choose absolute errors \cite{ernandes2004likely} or piecewise absolute errors \cite{takahashi2019learning} as the loss function to minimize.
-So far, the choice of loss function has been motivated by empirical success and not based on the underlying statistical implications we discuss in this paper.
+Motivated by the success of Machine Learning (ML) approaches in various decision making tasks \citep{dqn,alphago}, an increasing number of papers are tackling the problem of learning a heuristic function for forward state space search in recent years.
+Despite this interest, there has been little theoretical understanding of \textit{what} these systems should learn, \textit{how} to train them and \textit{why} we do so.
+As a result, heuristic learning literature has adopted many different training targets (corresponding to either admissible heuristics \citep{shen2020learning}, suboptimal solution costs \citep{ArfaeeZH11,ferber2022neural,marom2020utilising} or optimal solution costs \citep{ernandes2004likely,shen2020learning}) and training losses (e.g., square errors \citep{shen2020learning}, absolute errors \citep{ernandes2004likely} and piecewise absolute errors \citep{takahashi2019learning}).